-This appears when, e.g., a child immediately gives the plate back without providing a response, or after looking at it for a time, provides no response.
-Even one refusal points to something which is not right, and attests to lived experiencing anxiety.
-Attention should especially by given to this with plates II, IV, VI, and IX.
+This appears when, for example, a child immediately gives the plate back without providing a response, or after looking at it for a time provides no response.
+Even one refusal points to something that is not right and attests to lived experiencing anxiety.
+Attention should especially by given to this with plates II, IV, VI and IX.